 This allows the software to turn off the radio when expecting not to receive or transmit soon.
 This feature reduces the power consumption by up to 170 mA.
 Enabling power management increases the response time, because the radio needs to start up again.
-The radio regularly starts to synchronize and check for incoming messages.
+The radio is enabled to synchronize and check for incoming messages (every 100 ms).